 3. Choose fruit trees

-Pick your larger fruit and nut that will suit these conditions, mark final spots on your map for your main fruiting species, leaving enough space around each tree that they can grow to maturity without over crowding.
+Pick your larger fruit and nut that will suit your site, mark where they are going on your map be sure to leave enough space around each tree that they can grow to maturity without over crowding each other.

 4. Choose your supporting plants

-Choose a wide range of species to become the guild to support your fruit trees and food plants, and design them into your forest with as many integrations and connections as you can imagine.
+Choose a wide range of different plants to support your fruit trees and food plants, and design them into your forest, there are no set rules here, just try and find plants that do multiple jobs each.

-Many of these supporting plants and trees can or will be cut out or chopped and harvested for mulch as time goes on.
+The good thing about a developing forest system is that many of these supporting plants and trees can or will be cut out or chopped and harvested for mulch as time goes on, so over plant rather than underplant.

 7 Layers of a Food Forest